 Learn everything about Domaine La Barroche Chateauneuf du Pape, with wine tasting notes, wine, and food pairing tips, best vintages, a history of the property, information on the vineyards, and winemaking.
 If you want to read about other important wineries and winemakers from the Rhone valley: Links to all Rhone Valley Wine Producer Profiles

-Domaine la Barroche History, Overview
+Domaine La Barroche History, Overview

 In fact, they date all the way back to the 17th century.
 Domaine la Barroche was founded when Alexandre Barrot began obtaining land in Chateauneuf du Pape.
 Those original purchases, which became what we know of as Domaine la Barroche, along with more land bought at later dates, have remained in the hands of the same family for hundreds of years.

 In 1972, the estate was only slightly more than 2 hectares in size.
 At the time, their fruit was bought by negociants and sold under the name of “Lou Destre d’Antan.”
-The name was a hommage to his grandfather.
+The name was a homage to his grandfather.

 The next jump forward for Domaine la Barroche occurred in 2002 when the son of Christian Barrot, Julien Barrot joined the family business.
 The following year, 2003 was the first time people began taking notice of what was taking place with the wines of Domaine la Barroche.

 Domaine la Barroche Vineyards, Wines, Winemaking

 Currently, Domaine la Barroche owns 15.5 hectares of Chateauneuf du Pape vineyards on stony, sandy terroir, dedicated to the production of red wine.
 Although there are portions of the vineyards that are not currently in production.

 While their best terroir is sand and rock-covered soil, you also find limestone and even red clay and iron-enriched sandstone soils.